 As inferred, we have abandoned a purely “educationally cognitive” approach to Scripture, and embraced biblical discipleship in response to the Great Commission.
 We seek to touch the heart as well as the mind.
 We believe this will establish an important pattern for life-long spiritual growth and devotion.

-The Encounter Curriculum focuses on the truths of the Bible in all of its units.
-All units relate to the Personhood of God—for Scripture testifies of Him.
-Acknowledging the importance of meaning and context in the learning process, all teaching units have a central biblical narrative focus and are thematically linked to help build students’ faith.
+The Encounter Curriculum focuses on the truths of the Bible in all teaching units.
+All content relates to the Personhood of God—for Scripture testifies of Him.
+Acknowledging the importance of meaning and context in the learning process, all teaching units have a central biblical narrative focus and are thematically inter-connected to help build students' faith.